Grosjean/Scrabble.py/Readme.txt

 Author: Alex Grosjean
 Name: Python.py
+Date: 5/31/2013

-This Python program helps you find a word to play in Scrabble.
+This Python program helps you find a word to play in a game of Scrabble.

-Taking a set of letters in through the command prompt, the program validates those letters against all possible words in a dictionary.
+Taking a set of letters as input through the command prompt, the program validates those letters against all possible words in a dictionary.

-It then computes the value of each of those words and returns either to command prompt if < 50 words, else to a textfile.
+The program then computes the value of each of those words and returns the dictionary either to command prompt if < 50 words, otherwise it prints to a textfile.